 Do you "shop the mannequin?"

 A friend recently let me in on a style secret he’d been keeping.
-After a couple of drinks (for courage, of course), he leaned in and whispered, “Megan, when I go shopping, I just walk into the store, check out the mannequins in the window…and buy whatever they’re wearing.”
+After a couple of drinks (for courage, of course), he leaned in and whispered, “Megan, I don’t know how to shop for clothes.
+When I go to the mall, I just walk into the store, check out the mannequins…and buy whatever they’re wearing.”

 Sheepishly, he lowered his eyes and asked, “Is that cheating?”